 An entertaining podcast for history lovers.

 In "Hardcore History" the very unconventional Dan Carlin takes his "Martian", outside-the-box way of thinking and applies it to the past.
 Was Alexander the Great as bad a person as Adolf Hitler?
 What would Apaches with modern weapons be like?
 Will our modern civilization ever fall like civilizations from past eras?
 This is a difficult-to-classify show that has a rather sharp edge.
 It's not for everyone.
 But the innovative style and approach has made "Dan Carlin's Hardcore History" a New Media hit.

 Tips, Tricks, & Tools

 Use online citation generators with caution for your papers.
-They are great for when you are collecting research citations but bad for papers.
+They are great for when you are collecting research citations but may have formating errors.